jescalan/gps/README.md

 # The Method

 Ok, enough preaching, let's get into the real stuff.
-MPG divides your css into three levels: global, page-specific, and module-specific.
+MPG divides your css into three levels: global, page-specific, and section-specific.
 Let's break each of these down individually.

 ### Global